 Tel Aviv 65456 Israel

 In Israel, such attacks are not only expected, they are anticipated.
-Jews, in general, have a long history of suffering and persecution, only recently by terrorists.
-So the Jews came to Israel with a hope of peace and a land of their own, but they know that the persecution for being Jewish will continue, a kind of never ending suffering.
-Because this self-fulfilling prophecy holds true, they adjust to life with terrorist bombs, increasing and changing their security to adapt to the new terrorist techniques.
-Living with day to day terrorism is much different than life in a country who has had three major terrorist actions in less than 10 years.
+Jews, in general, with their long history of suffering and persecution from others, came to Israel with hope for peace and a land of their own.
+Trust me, that long history is also their guide for the future.
+They know that the persecution for being Jewish will continue, a kind of never-ending suffering.
+They adjust to life with terrorist bombs, increasing and changing their security to adapt to the new terrorist techniques.
+Living with day to day terrorism here is much different than life in a country with three major terrorist actions in less than 10 years.

-It will be interesting to watch how this plays out and to see how the Israeli perspective changes towards the US and the rest of the world as the US plays its antiterrorist hand.
+It will be interesting to watch how this plays out and to see how the Israeli perspective changes towards the US and the rest of the world as the US plays its anti-terrorist hand.
 Will the US include Palestinian terrorists in their targets?
-We wonder.
+We wonder…and worry.

 Tel Aviv, Israel